ronjakoi/video-to-avg-luminance/README.md

-# Video to average luminance
+# Video to mean luminance

 Ronja Koistinen \<ronja@tuxera.com\>

-This script uses the OpenCV library to calculate the average [relative luminance](https://en.wikipedia.org/wiki/Relative_luminance) for each frame in a video file.
+This script uses the OpenCV library to calculate the mean [relative luminance](https://en.wikipedia.org/wiki/Relative_luminance) for each frame in a video file.